-Rockley Photonics have issued a promising first release of their ongoing studies.
-In human trials the core temperature functionality of their spectrometer-on-a-chip platform has been shown to be more accurate than oral, ear and infrared thermometers.
+Rockley Photonics have issued a promising second release of their ongoing studies.
+Following the human trials of the core temperature functionality of their spectrometer-on-a-chip platform, they’ve now completed the blood pressure study.
+Both were met with success.

 A game changer for wearable tech?

 The unique sensor platform has the potential to revolutionise wearable technology.
 The company has more than 120 patents under its name and several hundred million dollars in funding.